Montoneros: Social conservatism

-The adherence to Catholic moralism went beyond forbidding adultery – Montoneros practiced sexual self-restraint, and their personal lives were regulated by rigid rules.
-A former Montonero Graciela Daleo, wrote that the Montoneros "observed very strict moral norms"; she recalled that relationships within the organization were chaste, as displays of affection were limited to cheek kissing and a Montonero was expected to inform and obtain an approval of his parents before entering a relationship.
-Additionally, on par with its Catholic morality, Montoneros also enforced the tradition of getting married in religious ceremonies.
-Homosexuality was not tolerated within the Montoneros, and was denounced as "sexual debauchery", "a threat to internal security" and a sign of "individualistic and liberal" tendencies.
-Firmenich also firmly enforced the family-centered morality in the organization, combining both Peronist and Catholic traditions; he believed that the Montoneros should have five children (twice the amount of the average birthrate at the time) and pointed to his own family life as an example.
-As the movement believed in conservative family values, Montoneros also had Domingo Montonero ("Montonero Sunday"), days set aside for the revolutionaries to spend with their families.
+The organization's adherence to Catholic moralism went beyond forbidding adultery: Montoneros practiced sexual self-restraint, and their personal lives were regulated by rigid rules.
+A former Montonero, Graciela Daleo, wrote that the Montoneros "observed very strict moral norms".
+She recalled that relationships within the organization were chaste; displays of affection were limited to cheek kissing, and a Montonero was expected to obtain his parents' approval before entering a relationship.
+Additionally, in keeping with its Catholic morality, Montoneros also enforced the tradition of marrying in religious ceremonies.
+In addition, Firmenich firmly enforced family-centered morality in the organization, combining both Peronist and Catholic traditions; he believed that the Montoneros should have five children (twice the average birthrate at the time) and pointed to his own family life as an example.
+Because the movement believed in conservative family values, Montoneros also had Domingo Montonero, days set aside for revolutionaries to spend with their families.

-Hodges notes that Montoneros had begun as Catholic nationalists and remained committed it throughout their activity, transforming Catholic nationalism into a far-left ideology.
-The Montoneros prided themselves in patriotism and following 'indigenous', Argentine forms of socialism and revolution, while rejecting what was described as "imported" or "exotic" models.
-While being considered a Marxist organisation, the Montoneros based their revolutionary beliefs on writings of Cooke and Perón rather than Marx.
-Likewise, Montoneros' embrace of revolutionary violence came not from Marxism, but from Camilo Torres Restrepo and Juan Garcia Ellorio, who reconciled Catholic moralism with violent revolution.
-The Montonero idealism was based on romantic notions of a "new man" and the pursuit of establishing God's kingdom of Earth, combined with cult of self-sacrifice and moral heroism.
+Hodges notes that Montoneros had begun as Catholic nationalists and remained committed to it throughout their activities, transforming Catholic nationalism into a far-left ideology.
+The Montoneros prided themselves on patriotism and following "indigenous", Argentine forms of socialism and revolution, while rejecting "imported" or "exotic" models.
+While considered a Marxist organization, the Montoneros based their revolutionary beliefs on writings of Cooke and Perón, rather than on Marx.
+Likewise, Montoneros' embrace of revolutionary violence did not come from Marxism, but from Camilo Torres Restrepo and Juan García Elorrio, who reconciled Catholic moralism with violent revolution.
+Montonero idealism was based on romantic notions of a "new man" and establishing God's kingdom on Earth, in combination with a cult of self-sacrifice and moral heroism.